rafalohaki/fast_io/readme.md

 - Bionic(Android)
 - uclibc-ng
 - wasi libc
+- mlibc (this is a new libc which still contains a lot of bugs currently)
-- Todo list: mlibc, avr-libc ??
+- Todo list: avr-libc ??

 ## Supported C++ standard library std::streambuf/std::filebuf hacks platforms
 - GCC libstdc++